 Guatemala Finca Isnul Washed

 Processing in coffee refers to the conversion of the raw coffee cherry into green coffee, a finished product for roasters to manipulate.
-Washed coffee, also known as wet processed, refers to the removal of the fruit that covers the beans before they are laid to dry.
-Finca Isnul sorts their coffee with density by fully immersing the cherries in water.
+Washed coffee can also be known as “wet-processed.”
+It refers to the removal of the fruit that covers the beans (seeds) before they are laid to dry.
+Density sorts Finca Isnul's coffee by fully immersing the cherries in water.
 The floaters are taken out of the main harvest and sold as a sub-product.
-The cherries then are squeezed through a screen called a pulper, and the fruit/skin goes down one shoot, and the coffee seeds (beans) go into a large tank.
-The seeds at this point still are covered in a sticky, mucilage-like substance.
-Think the stringy mucilage on the pit of a peach.
+The cherries that drop in water are then squeezed through a screen called a pulper.
+The fruit/skin travels down one shoot, while the coffee beans go into a large tank.
+The seeds at this point still are covered in a sticky, mucilage-like substance, think the stringy fruit left on a peach pit.

 From here the coffee goes through a 36-hour dry fermentation.
-This is a delicate time in processing where bacteria is eating and converting the mucilage and changing the flavor of the coffee.
-Allow this fermentation for too long, and the coffee becomes vinegary, too little, and you end up drying coffee with mucilage semi-intact.
-The coffee then is set out to dry on raised beds, allowing airflow and even drying among all the coffee.
+This step is a delicate time in processing where bacteria are eating and converting the mucilage and changing the flavor of the coffee.
+If this fermentation happens for too long and the coffee becomes vinegary, too little and you end up drying coffee with mucilage semi-intact.
+The coffee is finally set out to dry on raised beds, allowing airflow and even drying among all the beans.
 All of these steps have to be subtly altered depending on temperature, time of the harvest, rainfall and other factors.
 The Perez family has shown incredible consistency and attention to detail.
-We are extremely honored to showcase this beautiful washed Pacamara from Finca Isnul.
+We are incredibly honored to showcase this beautiful washed Pacamara from Finca Insul.

-- The Coffee Commodity purchase price was $1.51/lb when we purchased this coffee.
+- The Coffee Commodity purchase price was $1.07/lb when we purchased this coffee.

-- The Fair Trade Coffee minimum price was $1.81/lb when we purchased this coffee.
+- The Fair Trade Coffee minimum price was $1.60/lb when we bought this coffee.